Political Science

 W

-The study of the structure of state and local governments, including the historical development of local and regional governments in America.
+This course is a study of the structure of state and local governments, including the historical development of local and regional governments in America.

 PS 351: Public Policy